 Once you have cleared the suggestions, answered questions, and/or added your thoughts to comments, you are ready to save the file and send it back to the editor for the next steps in the process.
 Depending on the work your editor agreed to do for you, multiple passes will be necessary for them to address everything.
 Always update the name of the file to indicate the progress and the owner of the work accomplished in that pass.
 Your editor will start the process with a document naming format that looks like:

-By both parties using the tools with the same methods and understanding, the work can be focused on editing and proofreading tasks and effective in what it accomplishes to make your manuscript clear and concise and error free.
-As an author, the primary tool of your trade is Word and understanding how to use all of its features will help you be a more professional writer.
+By both parties using the tools with the same methods and understanding, the work can be focused on editing and proofreading tasks and more effective in what it accomplishes to make your manuscript clear and concise and error free.
+As an author, the primary tool of your trade is Word, and understanding how to use all of its features will help you be a more professional writer.

-~~~~~~~~~~~~~~~~~~~~~~~~>Debra L Hartmann, CEO and Editor http://www.theprobookeditor.com & http://www.indieauthorpublishingservices.com/ & Welcome Home Press; http://booksauthorsandpublishing411.com/
+~~~~~~~~~~~~~~~~~~~~~~~~>Debra L Hartmann, Author and Managing Editor at http://www.theprobookeditor.com & http://www.indieauthorpublishingservices.com/